Cadwalader, Wickersham & Taft

-Cadwalader, Wickersham & Taft LLP (known as Cadwalader) is a law firm based in New York City.
-It is the city's oldest law firm and one of the oldest continuously operating legal practices in the United States.
+Cadwalader, Wickersham & Taft LLP (known as Cadwalader) was a law firm based in New York City.
+It was the city's oldest law firm and one of the oldest continuously operating legal practices in the United States.
 Attorney John Wells founded the practice in 1792.
 Cadwalader's Lower Manhattan headquarters is one of its five offices in three countries.
-In 2022, the firm had approximately 400 attorneys.
+In April 2026, partners of Cadwalader, Wickersham & Taft and Hogan Lovells voted to merge the two law firms to form Hogan Lovells Cadwalader.

 Overview

-New York City's oldest law firm, Cadwalader, Wickersham & Taft is headquartered at 200 Liberty Street in Lower Manhattan.
-The firm's managing partner, Patrick Quinn, oversaw approximately 400 attorneys as of 2022.
-It operates out of five offices across the United States and Europe.
-In addition to its Wall Street location, Cadwalader, Wickersham & Taft has offices in Washington, D.C., Charlotte, North Carolina, London, and Dublin.
+New York City's oldest law firm, Cadwalader, Wickersham & Taft was headquartered at 200 Liberty Street in Lower Manhattan.
+The firm's final managing partner, Patrick Quinn, oversaw approximately 400 attorneys as of 2022.
+It operated out of five offices across the United States and Europe.
+In addition to its Wall Street location, Cadwalader, Wickersham & Taft had offices in Washington, D.C., Charlotte, North Carolina, London, and Dublin.
 In 2021, Cadwalader generated $608.9 million in revenue, with profits per partner of $4.38 million.